fedcba499/notes/docs/computerbasics/ubuntu.md

 #### PPA
 PPA stands for Personal Package Archive.
 It is like a third party application store.
 As a developer, my program takes certain time to get verified by APT maintainers, to push latest update to my users, i create a third party store, individual can get this store list as well and install their latest version.

+PPA is a repository hosted on launchpad.net (maintained by ubuntu).
+PPA are used in ubuntu and ubuntu based os.

 ```bash
 sudo add-apt-repository ppa:<PPA_info>